 Pictured: Fourth of July Mice

 I totally loved this book about the Pledge of Allegiance, which explains all of the words in the pledge and what they mean!
 By reading this book and a lot of review, we were able to teach Ezra the whole pledge within about a week’s time!
 I did not at all plan this ahead of time, I just ordered a few books from the library randomly, and this happened to be one of them!
 It’s such a great book!
 (You can see the video of Ezra saying the pledge here on Facebook.)

-We also got this patriotic CD at the library and put it on repeat during Ezra’s naptime/quiettime.
+We also got this God Bless the USA CD at the library and put it on repeat during Ezra’s naptime/quiettime.
 It had the Pledge of Allegiance on it which I think helped reinforce the pledge in Ezra’s memory.